nrfconnect/sdk-nrf/doc/nrf/doc_structure.rst

 Documentation search
 ********************

-Use the :guilabel:`Search all docs` field in the top of each documentation page to search for a given word or phrase in all the documentation sets.
+Use the **Search all docs...** field in the top of each documentation page to search for a given word or phrase in all the documentation sets.
 The search engine only looks up the perfect matches for each word or phrase.

 .. figure:: images/doc_structure_search.PNG